Residential

 - NOC for permanent vehicle registration while buying or converting a temporary registration.

-A No Objection Certificate or NOC is generally required to effect property transfer and other real estate transactions.
-Some common occurrences where the NOC certificate rights become basic procedural and legal requirements:
+A No Objection Certificate is generally required to effect property transfer and other real estate transactions.
+Here are the most common situations where an NOC becomes a legal or procedural requirement:>

 1. Builder to Buyer Transfer (First Sale)